Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Proposed Method

-The total number of FLOPs combining multiplication and addition for the $l$th layer is $2 \times c_i \times k^2 \times h^w_{out}\times h^h_{out} \times c_o$.
-The main motivation of the proposed system is to save on computational complexity and memory.
+The primary motivation of the proposed system is to save on computational complexity and memory.
 We achieve that by using BNNs and RBNNs with better performance using the latter.
-BNN and RBNN convert weights and activations into binary $\{+1,-1\}$, therefore making it possible to carry out convolution operations using the efficient xnor and bitcount logic instead of FLOating Point (FLOP) operations.
-Hence in Table. \ref{tab:allmethods} for all the binary parameters in BNN or RBNN, the FLOPs are replaced by XNOR counts.
-Whereas a single FLOP count operation needs one $64$ bit register for $64$ bit floating point operation, using the same $64$ bit register, $64$ single bit xnor-count operations can be computed which makes the system almost $64$ times faster than the real networks.
-For a $64$ bit system, the same number of real-valued parameters take $64$ times more memory than binary parameters in BNNs and RBNNs.
-These advantages make the system a perfect fit for use in edge devices that are typically limited in memory and power.
-Ensemble of $B$ such networks (BNNs and RBNNs) improve on accuracy but has $B$ times the memory requirements.
-The computational complexity is however same as a single BNN or RBNN by the use of parallel processing of $B$ such networks.
+BNN and RBNN convert weights and activations into binary $\{+1,-1\}$, making it possible to carry out convolution operations using the efficient XNOR and bit-count logic instead of FLOPs.
+A single FLOP count operation needs one $64$-bit register for the $64$-bit floating point operation.
+The $64$ single-bit XNOR-count operations can be computed using the same $64$-bit register, which makes the system almost $64$ times faster than the real networks.
+For a $64$-bit system, the same number of real-valued parameters take $64$ times more memory than binary parameters in BNNs and RBNNs.
+These advantages make the system a perfect fit for edge devices that are typically limited in memory and power.
+Although RBLResNet has minimal memory and computation, the performance gap compared to real networks is still significant.
+In the following subsection, we try to close the gap further by using two different ensemble techniques.